AnEntrypoint/hookie/src/admin/Auth.md

 ### handleLogout
 ```
 () => {
-  localStorage.removeItem('github_token');
+  github.logout();
   setIsAuthenticated(false);
   setUser(null);
-  window.location.reload(); // Optional: force full app reset
+  window.location.reload();
 }
 ```

 ## Default Export
-Export the Auth component as default export.
+MUST export the Auth component as default export using: export default Auth;

 ## Implementation Notes
-- Use github module functions exclusively for auth operations
+- MUST use github module functions exclusively for all auth operations (getAuthToken, initiateOAuthLogin, logout, getUser)
-- Handle OAuth redirect flow (token will be in URL after redirect)
-- Store minimal state (just authenticated status and user object)
-- Avatar should be small (32px or similar)
+- Token storage is ALWAYS in sessionStorage with key 'github_token' (handled by github module)
+- MUST render EXACTLY one of: loading state, not authenticated state, or authenticated state (never multiple simultaneously)
+- Avatar MUST be exactly 32px width and height with 50% border radius (circular)
-- Loading state prevents flash of login button
+- Loading state prevents flash of unauthenticated UI
-- Logout should clear all auth-related localStorage items
-- Consider showing tooltip with user email on hover
-- Button styles should match GitHub branding
+- MUST call window.location.reload() on logout (not optional)
+- User display text MUST use user.name if present, otherwise user.login
+- Initial loading state MUST be true
-- Handle network errors during user fetch
+- MUST wrap user fetch in try/catch and treat errors as unauthenticated
-- Component should be compact for header placement